ComputationalDesignLab/snbo/README.md

 ## ▶️ Running examples

+> 📥 Important: Before running any example, download the latest released or tagged version of this repository from the [releases page](https://github.com/ComputationalDesignLab/snbo/releases).

 The main file for running experiments is `optimize.py`, found in algorithms folder.
 This file provides following arguments:

 | Argument    | Type | Description                                                                   |